 An alternative way to get to Formentera is by Balearia ferry from Denia/Alicante.
 In the summer months, you might find the ferry service from Valencia or Barcelona, as well.

 Let me admit that I was particularly curious to test this itinerary.
 Denia is only a 2hr from Castellon, where I live.
 So, the advantage for me was to get rid of all the lost airport time due to the controls.
 Honestly, I enjoyed the ferry more.

 However, we had to change our return tickets due to a sea storm (to make a stop in Ibiza, in order to catch a larger boat).
 So, I guess it´s the only drawback one might keep in mind with ferries to Formentera.

 When to visit Formentera

 As I’ve already confessed to you – my initial plan was to enjoy a weekend in Formentera somewhere near September-October.
-For me, it´s the favorite season to explore the Balearic Islands.
+For me, it´s my favorite season to explore the Balearic Islands.
 The weather is still amazing for a beach getaway, but the summer crowds are already gone.

 However, if you are particularly looking for the island buzz – consider visiting in summer.
 Formentera is still more exclusive than Ibiza or Mallorca, as the island is relatively small.
-Due to a limited number of holiday rentals you will need to book in advance, for sure.
+Due to a limited number of holiday rentals, you will need to book in advance, for sure.
 Last-minute holiday deals are almost non-existent in the case of Formentera.
 Keep in mind that in the peak season, Formentera is frequented by Hollywood celebrities and football stars, so the prices often do overshadow the trendy Ibiza.

 Nevertheless, my trip took place in November.
 Yet I bet you can´t deny the magical appeal of Formentera´s nature on my shots.
 So, I still haven´t regretted my Formentera weekend for a second.